-Effective January 1, 2023
+Effective January 25, 2023

-National Certification Council for Activity Professionals 1201 Connecticut Ave Suite 600 Washington D.C.
-20036 T: 757-552-0653 F: 757-552-0143 E: info@nccap.org NCCAP.ORG Welcome to the Certification Standards of the National Certification Council for Activity Professionals.
-We are the highest standard recognized by CMS for person-centered care that optimizes physical and cognitive function and psychosocial well-being.
+Welcome to the Certification Standards of the National Certification Council for Activity Professionals, NCCAP®.
+We are accepted by CMS for the highest standard for person-centered care that promotes physical, mental, and psychosocial well-being.

 NCCAP was created in 1986 by the National Association of Activity Professionals (NAAP) as the official credential of the Activity Profession.
 NAAP is recognized by CMS in F658 as competent to establish Professional Standards of Practice for the Activity Profession.